 - Facts about German people

 - How is geography different in Germany?

-- What geography facts are there about the Federal Republic of Germany?
+- What geographical facts are there about the Federal Republic of Germany?

 Geography in Germany

-Since at least 10,000 BC, Europeans have inhabited what is now Germany, moving in from Siberia through what is now Poland.
-This movement was primarily made up of nomadic herders who would later settle in countries to the east.
+Since at least 10,000 BC, Europeans have inhabited what is now Germany, moving from Siberia to Poland.
+This movement consisted of nomadic herders who would later settle in countries to the east.